-Although it takes longer, I prefer traveling using public transport, so most of the Portuguese cities listed below are reachable by train or a combination of train and metro (like Maia and Matosinhos).
-Two of them are reachable by ferry (Barreiro and Almada), and three of them are reachable by express bus (Vila Real, Bragança, and Estremoz).
+Although it takes longer, I prefer traveling using public transport, so most Portuguese cities listed below are reachable by train or a combination of train and metro (like Maia and Matosinhos).
+Two of them are reachable by ferry (Barreiro and Almada).
+Three of them are reachable by express bus (Vila Real, Bragança, and Estremoz).

-A certain street with colorful umbrellas may have put Águeda in the world’s travel map, but the city transcends this clever urban art installation.
-With a renowned arts festival happening since 2006, Águeda is one of the cities in Portugal doing cultural tourism the right way.
+A particular street with colorful umbrellas may have put Águeda on the world’s travel map, but the city transcends this creative urban art installation.
+With a renowned arts festival happening since 2006, Águeda is one of Portugal’s cities doing cultural tourism the right way.

 Go for the umbrellas but stick around for the arts festival.

 Two things come to mind when we hear about Covilhã: wool and Serra da Estrela (mainland Portugal’s highest mountain).
-For many years it was a city en route for the fleeting chance to see snow, where you’d make a pit stop to buy local cheese.
+For many years it was a city you traveled by in pursuit of the fleeting chance to see snow.
+A place where you’d make a pit stop to buy local cheese.

 In 2011 WOOLFest brought the old (wool industry) and the new (urban art) together in one event and, well, the rest is history.
 The Portuguese inland territories have always struggled harder than other places to remain relevant and attract visitors, but Covilhã has set quite an example.

-Guimarães is the birthplace of Portugal (the first king, Afonso Henriques, was born here), a former European Capital of Culture (2012), and its historic center has been a UNESCO World Heritage Site since 2001.
+Guimarães is the birthplace of Portugal (the first king, Afonso Henriques, was born here) and a former European Capital of Culture (2012).
+Its historic center has been a UNESCO World Heritage Site since 2001.

 I doubted if I should include Loulé in this list of Portugal cities for sustainable cultural tourism, but I soon realized that feeling came from prejudice.
 You see, to me, Loulé is that city where everyone flocks to in the summer, for the beaches and the laid-back nightlife.

 Despite being part of Alentejo, the small city of Portalegre (with a little over 20,000 people) doesn’t look like it’s part of the Southern region.
-It stands out from what we typically imagine as the landscape of the south of Portugal, by being more mountainous and greener.
+It stands out from what we typically imagine as the south of Portugal’s landscape by being more mountainous and greener.

 Although these different landscapes and the religious and historical heritage would be enough reason to head to Portalegre, it’s the annual FIMM in the nearby town of Marvão (about 13 miles) that draws all the attention.

-Well, I will refrain to call Aveiro “the Venice of Portugal” but yes, the city has canals, which you can tour on typical boats called moliceiros.
+Well, I’ll refrain from calling Aveiro “the Venice of Portugal,” but yes, the city has canals, which you can tour on typical boats called moliceiros.
 That said, I’m not a fan of comparing cities because it’s lazy and gives people false expectations.

-Every time I travel by Aveiro on my way to Porto, I make plans to visit the city soon.
+Every time I travel by Aveiro on my way to Porto, I plan to visit the city soon.
 Mostly because I’m curious to see all the Art Nouveau buildings – there’s a reason Aveiro is known as the capital city of this architectural style.

-It’s definitely a city that lives by and for the ocean and the wide street by the beach calls for hiking, biking, skating, or simply enjoying the sunshine.
+It’s definitely a city that lives by and for the ocean.
+The wide street by the beach calls for hiking, biking, skating, or simply enjoying the sunshine.
 Eating at one of the traditional restaurants is in itself a cultural experience.
-The film festival that takes place in the market every year in September is a good reason to visit if you need one.
+The film festival that happens in the market every year in September is a good reason to visit if you need one.

 There’s more new than old to look at, but that’s also part of the local heritage.
-The international festival of comic theater in October should be on your calendar of must-attend events in Maia (and Portugal).
+In October, the international festival of comic theater should be on your calendar of must-attend events in Maia (and Portugal).

 With all the titles Braga has gained over the years, I don’t know if it’s still eligible as a lesser-known destination.
-Alongside York, Austin, Dakar, Toronto, and others, Braga became one of UNESCO’s Creative Cities in 2017 in the field of Media Arts.
+Alongside York, Austin, Dakar, Toronto, and others, Braga became one of UNESCO’s Creative Cities in 2017 in Media Arts.

-The number of cultural events and distinctions is refreshing in a city whose history has been largely linked to religion – Braga is the oldest archdiocese for the Catholic Church in Portugal.
+The number of cultural events and distinctions is refreshing in a city whose history has been primarily linked to religion – Braga is the oldest archdiocese for the Catholic Church in Portugal.

 10. Viana do Castelo

-In my youth (if this intro does make me feel old, nothing else will!), I traveled a few times to Viana do Castelo.
-Coming from a small island, I was fascinated to be at a place that was so close to another country.
+In my youth (if this intro doesn’t make me feel old, nothing else will!), I traveled a few times to Viana do Castelo.
+Coming from a small island, I was fascinated to be somewhere so close to another country.

-These days, I would probably be more fascinated by the mix of architectural styles (Rennaissance, Manueline, Baroque, Art Deco) and the fact that Viana do Castelo is part of the Cittaslow network – an NGO inspired by the Slow Movement, where the quality of life matters.
+These days, I’d probably be more fascinated by the mix of architectural styles (Rennaissance, Manueline, Baroque, Art Deco) and the fact that Viana do Castelo is part of the Cittaslow network – an NGO inspired by the Slow Movement, where the quality of life matters.

 Known for its marble (used to build the Roman Temple in Évora), the city lives mostly from exporting this construction material.
 The must-sees include churches, local museums, and the castle, but since 2017 Estremoz is famous for something else.

-That year, the craftsmanship of Estremoz clay figures was classified as Intangible Cultural Heritage of Humanity by UNESCO.
-Only eight living artisans still produce these clay figures, most of them with visitable workshops in the city.
+That year, Estremoz clay figures’ craftsmanship was classified as Intangible Cultural Heritage of Humanity by UNESCO.
+Only eight living artisans still produce these clay figures—most of them with visitable workshops in the city.